lbussy/keg-cop/docs/api/index.md

 ### Raspberry Pints

 Keg Cop will send a message via MQTT to a configured endpoint.
-Raspberry Pints does not leverage standard MQTT format; this format is specific to Raspberry Pints.
-The format is as follows:
+Raspberry Pints does not leverage the standard MQTT format; this format is specific to Raspberry Pints.
+The structure is as follows:

 ```
 P;-1;0;737